DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/OTHER/Security-configuration.md

 ---

 # Security configuration
 DocuSign for Dynamics 365 leverages existing Finance and operation security roles and allows documents to be sent for e Signature via the DocuSign platform.
 Users, require access to the specified module in Finance and Operations sending the document via Print management to DocuSign.
-Any DocuSign log in or security access related to the platform is not part of this article.
+Any queries related to DocuSign log in or security access related to the platform is not part of this article and should be directed to your DocuSign administrator.